 Autosomal DNA Test

-The autosomal test can be done by several companies, but most Chinese adoptees are in 23andMe.
-You will typically find more individuals of Chinese heritage in this database than any other autosomal DNA.
+Most Chinese adoptees are in 23andMe, and you typically find more people of Chinese heritage in this database than any other autosomal company.
 23andMe is a saliva test.

-If you can afford to do so, you could also test with AncestryDNA, another autosomal DNA test.
-Some searchers have found Chinese relatives via this database, so you may want to use it to supplement your 23andMe test.
-Adoptive families not involved in China-related Facebook groups may have also tested with AncestryDNA.
+If you can afford it, you can supplement your 23andMe test with AncestryDNA, another autosomal test.
+Some searchers have found Chinese relatives here, and adoptive families not involved in China-related Facebook groups may have also tested with AncestryDNA.
 This is a saliva test.

 How-to Guide: Uploading 23andMe to Gedmatch